sparkflows/sparkflows-docs/docs/mlops/admin-guide/influx-db/influx-db-install.rst

 ..
 Note:: The address http://influxdb:8086/ is the address visible from the Grafana container in the internal network orchestrated by docker-compose.

+`Click here <https://www.influxdata.com/blog/getting-started-influxdb-grafana/>`_ to get more details on setting up Grafana and Influx DB.